arthur-e/flux-python-api/SCHEMA.md

                                 // and any time the interval or range changes
                                 // between the start and end

+    "global_precision": Number, // Used with univariate (single-valued) input
+                                //  i.e. only one variable in input data;
+                                //  the decimal precision to apply to the "values"
+                                //  and "errors" parameters, if not specified
+                                //  elsewhere

+    "global_units": String,     // Used with univariate (single-valued) input
+                                //  i.e. only one variable in input data;
+                                //  the name of the measurement units used

     "gridded": Boolean,         // Indicates the data are on a grid

     "gridres": {                // Grid resolution, if data are gridded